Ashmoor Hockey Club

 The Men's 2nd Team won promotion to the Men's Verde Recreo Hockey League Southern 2 during the 2017–18 season coming behind Devonport Service in the second with a goal difference of 69 in the 2017–18 Verde Recreo Men's Hockey League South West 1, which this season will be the highest the 2s have ever played in league history.

 Many players have represented Devon county and played for the West of England teams, and several players have made the full England Junior squads, the Wales squads, and 6 being selected for the UK Lions.

+As of 2023-24 they compete in the Men's national league western division.

 Senior teams

-As of the 2014–15 season Ashmoor has six senior teams:
+As of the 2023–24 season Ashmoor has Five senior teams:

 2018–19 season

 The 2018–19 season began on 22 September with the Ashmoor Ladies kicking of their league campaign, Ashmoor Ladies won 4–2 at home to Okehampton in the West Club Women's Hockey League Petroc Division 1 and Ashmoor Ladies 2 lost away to Dawlish Hockey Club 6–0 in the West Club Women's Petroc Division 2.

 The Verde ReCreo Men's hockey league got underway on Saturday 29 September with Ashmoor away to Wotton Under-Edge away at the Katherine Lady Berkeley School in the Verde ReCreo Men's Hockey League Premiership, Ashmoor A with play Caradon home at King Edward VI Community College (KEVICC) in the Verde ReCreo Men's Hockey League Southern 2, Ashmoor B will play Plymouth University C at home at ISCA in the Verde ReCreo Men's Hockey League South West 2 and Ashmoor C will travel East Devon D at St Peters in the Verde ReCreo Men's Hockey League South East 3.

 The Verde ReCreo Men's Hockey League Season gets underway on 29 September with Ashmoor defeating Wotton Under-Edge 2–1 in the Premiership, Ashmoor A narrowly lost 2–1 to Caradon, Ashmoor B got off to a stunning start winning 12–0 against Plymouth University C in the South west 2 League ending the 3s losing streak via 22 matches and Ashmoor C also got off to a good start winning 2–0 against East Devon D in the South East 3 League.